Leadership Team

 Chris has taught Mathematics at Workington Academy since 1997, undertaking a variety of roles – firstly in Middle, and then Senior, Leadership.

-Chris currently oversees the use of data to drive improvement across the Trust, as well as supporting the teaching of Mathematics at Workington Academy.
+Chris currently oversees the use of data and assessment to drive school improvement across the Trust, leading the Data and Assessment team.

 Secondary Leaders